What does that mean for advertisers?

 10) Set Up Multi-Product Ads for E-Commerce

-- Multi-Product Ads give your customers more options to choose from
+- Multi-Product Ads give your customers choice.

 - Significant improvements in CTR, with an increase between 50%-300%.

 - Reductions in the CPC, with costs decreasing by as much as 35% as a result of higher click engagement.